Installing LMDE 7 (Gigi) with full disk encryption using RAID1 (mdadm), LUKS2, LVM2, UKI, systemd-boot, and USB unlock

 mdadm --verbose --zero-superblock /dev/sda2 /dev/sde2

-Encryption with LUKS
+3. Encryption with LUKS2

 LUKS - Linux Unified Key Setup